top of page

 • Offbeat destinations (especially Northeast India) are pricier due to poor connectivity, higher cost of goods etc. You are going to be in remote locations that are not developed for mainstream tourism - far away from crowds.

-• The group size is small (6 only) which increases each individual's overhead costs such as guide fees, transportation etc.
+• The group size is small (6 only) which increases each individual's overhead costs such as guide fees, transportation, porter fees etc.

 • I am very selective about who you travel with.
 Many applications are declined to ensure likemindedness among your travel companions.